LudoTheHUN/adatx/README.md

 One of the challenges is surviving execution of potentially crippling non terminating functions.
 Each attempt is given a time-out, after which the thread it runs on is killed.
 It may be necessary to increase this time-out on slower computers so that we minimise the chance of killing a correct program.
 Java's thread.stop is deprecated, but used heavily by this project via the clojail library.

+Too slow for non toy problems in current version.

+List as inputs or outputs seems to be an issue, vectors work ok.

 ### TODO's